GO-Trainee/InnoTaxi/README.md

 - **Statistics**: Users with the "Analyst" role can view order statistics (e.g., counts by day or month).
 - **Ratings**: View ratings for all drivers and users.
-- **Account**: Analyst permissions are granted to specific users via the "Analyst" role, managed through the User Service.
+- **Account**: Analyst permissions are granted to specific users via the "Analyst" role, managed through the User Service (set up manually from db).
 - **Data Recording**: Records all registrations and completed orders.
 - **Authentication**: Access requires a valid JWT token with the "Analyst" role, validated through the Auth Service.

 ### Wallet Service

 - **Wallet Creation**:
-  - Creates personal wallets for users and a single wallet for drivers during registration.
+  - Creates personal wallets for users and a single wallet for drivers upon user\driver request.
   - Creates family wallets upon user request.
 - **Wallet Management**:
   - Adds members to family wallets by phone number.